nginxinc/nginx-gateway-fabric/docs/guides/upgrade-apps-without-downtime.md

   a reload, NGINX will stop proxying traffic to it.
 However, it will finish proxying any pending requests to that server before switching to another Endpoint.

-As long you have more than one ready Endpoint, the clients should not experience any downtime during upgrades.
+As long as you have more than one ready Endpoint, the clients should not experience any downtime during upgrades.

 > It is good practice to configure a [Readiness probe][readiness-probe] in the Deployment so that a Pod can advertise
 > when it is ready to receive traffic.
 Note that NGINX Kubernetes Gateway will not add any Endpoint to NGINX that is not